CDC PRAXIS GROUPS: LEARNING FROM ACTION TOGETHER

 We believe it’s going to take a strong culture to create the loving, militant nonviolent disruptive force that the movement needs.
 We want a culture that draws out the unique gifts that each of us bring to this work, and embed our work in our communities to build our strength and resilience.
 We want to build a culture that embraces deep struggle with the reality of our crisis and one that doesn’t shy away from difficult, emotional or intense conversation.
 We want a culture of love but also of asking hard questions.
 We won’t try to plug you into an action and train you to do a job; we will provide tools and encourage habits to help your group become morally imaginative, creative and self-driving--in short, empowered.

 Praxis groups will meet regularly to share food, stories, concerns and gratitude.
 At first the groups might look more like a study group, allowing people to think out loud and build shared understanding.
 CDC will provide material to help participants think through how to integrate nonviolent climate disobedience into the climate movement.
 We’ll also provide coaching and occasional facilitation to strengthen group’s work together.
-Groups will be invited to explore themes of power, vulnerability, nonviolence, intersectional action and solidarity, direct and symbolic action, and strategic thinking.
+Groups will be invited to explore themes of power, vulnerability, nonviolence, intersectional action and solidarity, privilege and shame, direct and symbolic action, and strategic thinking.
 Praxis groups will skip the questions of what climate change is, how bad it is and whether we should be engaging in direct action.
 We will dig right into the how: